pankhuri92/QuitBit/README.md

 ## Conclusion
 This project provides a full machine learning pipeline for understanding and predicting employee attrition.
 The use of tree-based models not only delivers strong performance but also maintains interpretability — a key requirement in HR applications.

-## Future Improvements
-- Integrate more features like job satisfaction scores, last promotion time, etc.

-- Explore ensemble methods beyond Random Forests (e.g., XGBoost)

-- Build a dashboard for non-technical HR teams to interact with the model